thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_LocalStorage.desc.md

 https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage

-sessionStorage is very similar to localStorage, and is also a child of the Storage object.
+SessionStorage is very similar to localStorage, and is also a child of the Storage object.

+It even has the same functions:
 - setItem()
 - getItem()
 - removeItem()
+- clear()

 Differences:
 - It is window/tab specific.
+> You can navigate away from the page, and come back in the same tab, but your data wont be available in another tab on the same website.

 - If you close the window or tab, you will lose any sessionStorage data.